nicoalba/pyth-price-solana/README.md

 ## Prerequisites

+- Solana CLI version compatible with your Anchor release ([see dependencies below](#set-up-the-project-scaffold)).
-- Rust, Solana CLI, and Anchor installed (Anchor ≥ 0.29 recommended)
+- Rust and Anchor installed (Anchor ≥ 0.29 recommended)
 - Node 18+ and npm (for the client script)
 - A devnet RPC URL (e.g., a QuickNode endpoint) and a funded devnet keypair
-- The feed ID (hex) for the asset you want (e.g., ETH/USD).
+- The feed ID (hex) for the asset you want (e.g., ETH/USD)

 To get your feed ID: